 A reputable PEO will have a consistent online presence, a thorough website and a clear HR leadership voice.

-In addition to online research, check out news stories and review any available court records on the PEO.
+In addition to online research, check out news stories and review any available court records on the professional employer organization.

 In doing your due diligence, investigate the: